AaHaHaa/FROG_retrieval/README.md

 # FROG retrieval
-This is the shared GUI package to retrieve a frequency-resolved optical gating (FROG) trace and obtain the retrieved field.
-It currently read the `raw` file exported by VideoFROG from [Mesaphotonics](https://mesaphotonics.com/), but, in principle, users can easily extend its capability by modifying `readRawFROG.m` function.
+This is the shared MATLAB GUI package to retrieve a frequency-resolved optical gating (FROG) trace and obtain the retrieved field.
+It currently reads the `raw` file exported by VideoFROG from [Mesaphotonics](https://mesaphotonics.com/), but, in principle, users can easily extend its capability by modifying `readRawFROG.m` function.

 It is based on Pavel's "Ptychographic reconstruction algorithm" [[1]](#references-our-papers).

 ## Motivation
 Most of the time, outputs from the commercial VideoFROG are good enough.
 However, due to VideoFROG's inherent constraint of limited sampling points in retrieval, it cannot retrieve a highly-chirped broadband pulse when it requires both huge time and frequency windows.
 Limited sampling points during retrieval mean that a larger frequency window is accompanied by a smaller time window.
 The measured FROG trace still contains all information.
-I was forced to write my own code to do the retrieval when I was attempting to measure the chirped pulse from a Mamyshev oscillator, which covers an ultrabroadband 1000-1150 nm with ~5-ps duration.
+I was forced to write my own code to do the retrieval when I was attempting to measure the chirped pulse from a Mamyshev oscillator, which covers an ultrabroadband 1000-1150 nm with a long ~5-ps duration.

 Additionally, VideoFROG's retrieved pulse doesn't center its pulse in frequency according to the measured FROG trace that should have all information, but to the user-defined `center wavelength` that a user can arbitrarily set (it has a box for this input).
 This makes no sense to me, so I made this code to correct this mistake.
-Furthermore, I added an extra capability such that it can load independently-measured spectrum for extra calibration to check FROG's accuracy, in case there is misalignment or "omission to align at the correct time center" (this happens a lot to newbies).
+Furthermore, I added an extra capability such that it can load an independently-measured spectrum for extra calibration to check FROG's accuracy, in case there is misalignment or "omission to align at the correct time center" (this happens a lot to newbies).

 ## Capabilities:
 1. Retrieve FROG trace with user-defined personalized controls, free from commercial softwares.